The Proving Duel

 It was a rhetorical question.
 Tecovis knew as well as everyone present that the guardsmen of Thruf were all trained to be tenacious, and Dense had internalized that to a fault.
 The commander looked at Tecovis and said, "A challenge has been issued.
 Do you accept?"

-"No sir, I don't."
-He turned around back to Pan and started to direct him and Rox to training positions.
+"No, sir, I don't."
+He turned around to Pan and started to direct him and Rox to training positions.

-The commander nodded and said to Dense, "Dionis Mench, He has denied your challenge.
+The Commander said to Dense, "Dionis Mench, He has denied your challenge.
 Go bother someone else."

-After a moment of quietly fuming Dense grumbled, "Your mother and father should be ashamed of you."
+Dense grumble just loud enough for Tecovis to hear, "Your mother and father should be ashamed of you."

 Smoke...

 Tecovis stopped in place.
 The scar on his left side began to itch.
 Every muscle in his body tensed.
-Rox's saw his change in demeanor and he tried to say, "Teco, no, it's-"
+Rox saw his change in demeanor, and he tried to say, "Teco, no, it's-"

 "Rox, I know what I'm doing."

-He turned back around to face Dense, who stood with victorious grin on his face.
+He turned back around to face Dense, who stood with a victorious grin on his face.

 "What kind of example are you setting for Pan by letting him get under your skin?"